Johnomated/homepage-auto-refresh/README.md

 <p align="center">Forked from <a href="https://github.com/gethomepage/homepage">homepage.</a></p>
 <p align="center">This fork allows all service widgets that use the <em>useWidgetAPI</em> to be automatically refreshed when using the <em>refreshInterval</em> key in the services.yaml file.</p>
+<p align="center">Be careful when using refreshInterval with many services.
+If you are using low powered hardware or have a large amount of services you could essentially DDOS yourself.</p>

-<p align="center">In the example below, the plex widget will be set to auto refresh every 5 seconds.
+<p align="center">In the example below, the plex widget will be set to auto refresh every 5 seconds and SABnzbd every 1 second.
 If refreshInterval is not defined then the default behavior of focusing the page will be used.
 Minimum refreshInterval is 1000 ms.</p>

 ```yaml
 - Plex: